Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrJob.md

 # Get-AzureRmRecoveryServicesAsrJob

 ## SYNOPSIS
-Gets the operation information for the current Site Recovery vault.
+Gets the details of the specified ASR job or the list of recent ASR jobs in the Recovery Services vault.

 ## SYNTAX